Director Emeritus- Charles K. Williams II

 Nancy Bookidis received her BA (1960) from Pomona College, Claremont, California, and her PhD (1967) from Bryn Mawr College in Pennsylvania.
 In 1964 she excavated at Mycenae under the direction of Prof. George Mylonas, followed by four seasons at the Early Bronze Age site of Karatas in Lycia under Professor Machteld Mellink (1964-1967).
 As a student at the American School of Classical Studies in Athens she excavated in the Sanctuary of Demeter and Kore in Ancient Corinth under the direction of Professor Ronald S. Stroud.
 After briefly teaching at Bryn Mawr College in 1968, she was invited to continue those excavations, which she did until 1973, followed by two seasons in 1975 and 1994.

 From 1973 Dr. Bookidis worked for the Corinth excavations first as curator, then as Assistant Director until her retirement in July 2003.
 As Assistant Director she curated a constantly growing museum collection based on excavation material.
 She cemented the highest standards of order which has facilitated the research of generations of scholars.
 Her interests lie in ancient religion, sculpture and architecture particularly of the Archaic period.
-In addition, she annually instructs the students of the American School on the Archaic sculpture collections in Athens, and on the sites of Olympia and Epidauros.
-She continues to study and publish material from the Demeter and Kore excavations, including the terracotta sculpture and in Spring of 2004 she taught a seminar on Olympia.
+In addition, she annually instructs the students of the American School on the Archaic sculpture collections in Athens, and on the site of Olympia.
+She continues to study and publish material from the Demeter and Kore excavations.

 Director Emeritus- Guy D. R. Sanders